 Have a Good Attitude: It is a team sport, and most players end up playing doubles.
 Show that you'll be a good partner.

 Work Hard: If a coach looks at you and thinks, "That person does not want to be here", do you expect them to pick you to be part of the varsity team?
 Show energy, run hard for balls.

 Commit: Players who treat tennis as their top extra-curricular activity during the season have a better chance to make the team than people who have lots of other commitments.

-Communicate with the Coach: Maybe you are sick for try-outs, maybe you are in the band and have conflicts, maybe you have a job and occasionally have to work Wednesdays.
+Communicate with the Coach: Maybe you are sick for try-outs, maybe you are in the band and have conflicts, maybe you have a job or drivers ed and occasionally have to miss Wednesdays.
 Sometimes those are deal-breakers, and sometimes they are not.
-Take time before the season to tell the coach, express an interest in being a varsity athlete - maybe you can work out something that works.
-If one player did that, do NOT expect that rule to also apply to you, even if you are in an identical situation or a top player.
+Take time before the season to tell the coach, express an interest in being a varsity athlete - maybe you can work out something.
+If your friend did that already, do NOT expect that rule to also apply to you, even if you are in an identical situation or a top player.
 The willingness to communicate and have the tough conversation is part of why the coach is doing what they are doing for that player.
 That won't extend to you because you are their friend.

 Get Registered: It is hard to earn a spot on the varsity team if you can't try-out because you didn't get your physical or registration paperwork done in time.
 Messing that up also tells the coach that you really aren't very interested.